The Mysterious Affair at Styles: Plot summary

+During the First World War, Arthur Hastings is on sick leave from the Western Front and is invited to stay at the manor house of Styles Court in Essex by his old friend John Cavendish.

-On the morning of 18 July, the household at the country manor of Styles Court wakes to the discovery that Emily Inglethorp, the elderly and wealthy owner, has died.
+On the morning of 18 July, the Styles household wakes to the discovery that Emily Inglethorp, the elderly and wealthy owner, has died.
 She had been poisoned with strychnine.
-Arthur Hastings, a soldier from the Western Front staying at Styles as a guest on his sick leave, ventures out to the nearby village of Styles St Mary to enlist help from his friend Hercule Poirot.
-Emily's household includes her husband, Alfred Inglethorp, a younger man she recently married; her stepsons (from her first husband's previous marriage) John and Lawrence Cavendish; John's wife Mary Cavendish; Cynthia Murdoch, the daughter of a deceased friend of the family; and Evelyn Howard, Emily's companion.
+Hastings ventures out to the nearby village of Styles St Mary to enlist help from his friend Hercule Poirot.
+Emily's household includes her husband, Alfred Inglethorp — a younger man she recently married; her stepsons (from her first husband's previous marriage) John and Lawrence Cavendish; John's wife Mary Cavendish; Cynthia Murdoch, the daughter of a deceased friend of the family; and Evelyn Howard, Emily's lady's companion.

 Poirot learns that, on Emily's death, John is to inherit the manor property, in accordance with his father's will.
-However, her money will be distributed according to her own will, which she changes at least once a year; her most recent will favours Alfred, who will now inherit her fortune.
+However, her money will be distributed according to her own will, which she changes at least once a year.
+Her most recent will favours Alfred, who will now inherit her fortune.

 On the day of the murder, Emily had been arguing with someone, suspected to be either Alfred or John.
 She had been distressed after this and apparently made a new will, but no one can find any evidence of the new will.
 Alfred left the manor early that evening and stayed overnight in the village.
-Meanwhile, Emily ate little at dinner and retired early to her room, taking her document case with her; when her body was found, the case had been forced open.
+Meanwhile, Emily ate little at dinner and retired early to her room, taking her document case with her.
+When her body is found, the case had been forced open.
 Nobody can explain how or when the poison was administered to her.